itera-io/terraform-provider-taikun/docs/data-sources/showback_rules.md

 ---
 page_title: "taikun_showback_rules Data Source - terraform-provider-taikun"
 subcategory: ""
-description: |-   Get the list of showback rules, optionally filtered by organization.
+description: |-   Retrieve all showback rules.
 ---

 # taikun_showback_rules (Data Source)

-Get the list of showback rules, optionally filtered by organization.
+Retrieve all showback rules.

 ~> **Role Requirement** In order to use the `taikun_showback_rules` data source you need at least a `Manager` account